More than picky eating: 7 things to know about ARFID eating disorder

 It is common for people who are diagnosed with ARFID to have a co-existing anxiety, mood disorder, or another condition, such as autism spectrum disorder.
 If a medical condition that impacts appetite or eating is present, the degree of food avoidance must go beyond what would be expected for the medical condition to be classified as ARFID.

-6. Treatment for ARFID is effective
+6. ARFID treatment is effective

 7. ARFID has psychological and physical symptoms